WHAT THE EUREKA COMPANY IS

 WHO WE ARE

 Liam and Fiona are the first brother-sister team in the third generation of the Eureka Company.
 We are artists and dreamers who are passionate about innovative creativity and the power it has to connect communities and grow cultures across the country of America.
-We are dedicated to discovering and fostering a community of over 300 artists across the states to bring our store the highest quality goods possible.
+We are dedicated to discovering and fostering a community of over 300 makers across the states to bring Eureka Co. the highest quality goods possible.

 The Movement and Our Community